Bumble-Buzz/app/To-Do.md

         - LSI: creator, owner
         - GSI: collectionId, onSale + owner
 - Front-end dapp
+  - Database updates
+    - Should we update database but not await on the call?
+This should make the app more fast
   - Asset
     - Monetary
       - Artist Commission: Only show for Local assets.
 Do NOT show for other collections